varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-2-labs/lab-6d/README.md

 * The quantity $\mathcal{W}$ denotes the edge weights in graph $\mathcal{G}$.
 If the graph $\mathcal{G}$ is _unweighted_, then all weights held in $\mathcal{W}$ are equal to `1`.

 ### What is the shortest path, and Dijkstra's algorithm?
-[Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) computes the shortest paths between vertices in a weighted graph with non-negative weights), which may represent, for example, road networks or social connections.
+[Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) computes the shortest paths between vertices in a weighted graph with non-negative weights, which may represent, for example, road networks or social connections.

 Let's watch a quick video about how [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) works: [link to YouTube video](https://www.youtube.com/watch?v=EFg3u_E6eHU).